OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Data Curation Engine

 \subsection{FysicsEval: Physical Intelligence Benchmark}

-To systematically evaluate the capability of MLLMs in understanding the real physical world, we present \textbf{FysicsEval}, a comprehensive benchmark for multimodal physical intelligence.
+Existing physics benchmarks predominantly target theoretical problem-solving or qualitative scenario analysis, as detailed in Table~\ref{tab:related-bmk}.
+They typically assess only intuitive physics or university-level question proficiency, which is insufficient for the next generation of generalist MLLMs and world models designed to interact with physical reality.
+To enable a comprehensive assessment of MLLMs’ perception, reasoning, and understanding in the physical world, we present FysicsEval, a holistic benchmark for multimodal physical intelligence.
 Diverging from prior evaluation systems limited to qualitative intuition or isolated domains, FysicsEval offers a holistic, multi-granular assessment emphasizing three core competencies: (i) quantitative prediction of physical attributes, (ii) interpretable reasoning grounded in physical laws, and (iii) cross-modal understanding with physical consistency.
-The benchmark comprises 3,854 samples, spanning a spectrum from commonsense physics to complex dynamic phenomena and engineering attributes.
-Furthermore, we construct an 11-category attribute space centered on critical simulation and modeling parameters.
 This design rigorously probes whether models can transcend superficial semantic alignment to achieve robust physical perception via cross-modal evidence.
 FysicsEval establishes a unified standard for assessing Physical AI.
-Further details are provided in Appendix~\ref{sec:fysicseval_details}.